 Extended life spans, reduced employer benefits, lower stock market returns, and increased living (especially medical-related ones) have all upped the retirement funds required for those sunset years.

 Many retirees between ages 55 to 65 are concerned they won’t be able to cover basic living expenses.

-If flipping burgers at age 70 are not something you want to do, and the next best thing to do is to calculate now how much you’ll need in the future.
+If flipping burgers at age 70 are not something you want to do, the next best thing to do is calculate how much you’ll need in the future.

 Let’s break this down.

 To have a Pension Fund of $1,800,000 you will need to save $5,000 per month every month until your retirement.

 Knowing your approximate retirement income requirement is the single most valuable tool when it comes to retirement planning.